 Brown, blonde or red?
-There are more than just these three hair colours in the world, and there's no better time to switch things up than autumn 2017.
+There are more than just these three hair colors in the world, and there's no better time to switch things up than autumn 2017.
 This season calls for a whole new approach to hair dye, which is why we enlisted the help of some of the biggest hair experts in London to tell us what their clients are asking for more of right now and the biggest trends for the new season.
-We spoke to Neil Moodie, co-founder of the Windle & Moodie salon, Jenna Norman, colourist for Hershesons, Sibi Bolan, creative colour and balayage consultant at Josh Wood Atelier, and Alex Brownsell, co-founder of Bleach.
+We spoke to Neil Moodie, co-founder of the Windle & Moodie salon, Jenna Norman, colorist for Hershesons, Sibi Bolan, creative color and balayage consultant at Josh Wood Atelier, and Alex Brownsell, co-founder of Bleach.

 We're good like that, you see.

 Keep scrolling for new hair color ideas for summer 2017.